-I like to mention Upwork blog when talking with a small business owner.
+I like to mention the Upwork blog when talking with a small business owner.
 When you check it, the pages are filled with details of how customers grow, including tools and tips for customer success.

 Blogging is a low-cost marketing strategy.
 If you are using a template blog set on WordPress, the cost can be ridiculously cheap.
-It becomes cheaper if you already have SEO knowledge and understands how to use tools like Google Analytics, Search Console, and other paid tools like Ahref or SEMrush.
+It becomes cheaper if you already have SEO knowledge and understand how to use tools like Google Analytics, Search Console, and other paid tools like Ahref or SEMrush.

 So what are you doing first?

 Check out some content writing tips that might help when starting a blog

 You can reach out through the contact form if you need help with any stages.